infrapot/hykube/README.md

 Even though higher numbers are possible, e.g., done by [Google](https://cloud.google.com/blog/products/containers-kubernetes/google-kubernetes-engine-clusters-can-have-up-to-15000-nodes), it's still an order of magnitude lower than hyperscale level clusters with 100,000+ nodes.

+### Containerness bound

+Even though containers are perceived to be the basis for modern infrastructure, K8S pods abstraction does not work well with non-container architectures like serverless or bare-metal.
+The project tries to abstract away the concept of pods and containers as it limits possible infrastructures it can support, especially hyperscaler ones, that can encompass VMs, bare metal with custom configuration scripts, and serverless.

 ### Reconciliation loop

 Kubernetes synchronizes the desired state to the real state via reconciliation loops: